-The Kentucky Oaks race is run every year at Churchill Downs racecourse one week before the Kentucky Derby.
-The race is run by three-year-old Thoroughbred fillies and is affectionately known as the “Lilies for the Fillies” because the winner of the race receives a larger garland of lilies in addition to $600,000 in prize money.
+The Kentucky Oaks race is run every year at Churchill Downs racecourse the Friday before the Kentucky Derby.
+The race is run by three-year-old Thoroughbred fillies and is affectionately known as the “Lilies for the Fillies” because the winner of the race receives a larger garland of lilies in addition to $750,000 in prize money.

 Every online sportsbook that accepts US bettors will offer betting lines for the Kentucky Oaks race every year, but the three recommended below are each trusted and well respected in the horse race betting industry.

 Best Sportsbooks For Betting On Kentucky Oaks